Eid Al Fitr in Dubai 2026

 Dining Experiences

 Dubai's already impressive dining scene becomes truly extraordinary during the holiday.
-Luxury hotels compete to create the most elaborate Eid brunches, with properties like Burj Al Arab and Atlantis The Palm presenting extravagant spreads that combine traditional Eid dishes with international cuisine.
-These brunches typically feature live cooking stations, entertainment, and specially decorated settings that reference Eid traditions.
+Elaborate Eid brunches at properties like Burj Al Arab and Atlantis The Palm present extravagant spreads that combine traditional Eid dishes with international cuisine.
+For the first time this year, the Asateer Tent at Atlantis will be hosting an Eid lunch for families.

 Downtown Dubai restaurants capitalise on their proximity to the Burj Khalifa with special Eid menus with views of the world's tallest building.
-Many venues on Sheikh Mohammed bin Rashid Boulevard create outdoor seating areas (weather permitting) specifically for Eid, allowing diners to enjoy both their meals and the holiday atmosphere that pervades the area.
+Among them are venues like Amaya in Dubai Mall and Loona in Vida Downtown Residences.

 Staycation Celebrations